 Around the world by bike

-It was a short flight and we arrived in Taipei at around 2h00.
-Everything went smoothly and my entire luggage came out the shoot!!
-I decided to sleep at the airport and take the taxi into town in the morning.
-The hostel where I booked was not open at night and the reception desk only opened at 9h00.
-I also had to drop my bike at the bike shop (so they could put it all together again), and fortunately the bike shop was right next door to the hostel.
-As the bike shop only opened at 10h00 I did not want to arrive before that time.
+The flight from Manila arrived in Taipei at around two o’clock in the morning.
+Everything went smoothly and all the luggage came out on the belt, bike and all.
+With it being that early, it was better to wait for daylight before taking a taxi into town.
+The hostel booked wasn’t open at night, and the reception desk only opened at 9h00.
+I also wanted to drop my bike at the bike shop for reassembling, which was right next door to the hostel, but they only opened at 10h00.

-Taipei is a totally different cup of tea!!
-It is a large, busy, and modern city with highways, freeways, flyovers, fast moving cars, and even faster moving trains, all situated in the folds of lush green hills.
-Capitalism and consumerism is alive and well and I cannot understand, read or speak a single word.
-It rained steadily from the time I arrived and I’m wondering if I made a mistake in coming so far north.
+Taipei was a different cup of tea.
+It was a large, busy and modern city with highways, freeways, flyovers, fast-moving cars and even faster-moving trains, all situated amongst lush green hills.
+Capitalism and consumerism were alive and well, and the streets packed with people and vehicles.
+Unable to read or speak a single word, I felt as out of place as stinky tofu would be at a barbeque in Cape Town, and getting out of town was going to be interesting.
+It rained steadily from the time of my arrival and I wondered if it was a mistake in coming this far north.

-I explored the alleys and wondered around the markets, sometimes getting myself completely lost and strangely landing up exactly where I started!!
-What an amazing place Taipei is with its busy alleys, shopping malls, markets and crowded streets.
-In-between the madness one can still find a temple dating back to the Qing dynasty, a peaceful place where the smell of incense mixes with the chanting of devotees and where the Koi is king.
+The remainder of the day was spent exploring the alleys and wandering around the markets, sometimes getting completely lost and strangely landing up exactly where I started.
+What an amazing place Taipei was!
+In between its busy alleys, shopping malls, markets and crowded streets one could stumble upon a temple dating back to the Qing dynasty.
+In these peaceful places, the smell of incense mixed with the chanting of devotees and the koi was king.

-I cycled to Ximending, another part of the city, and the ultra-consumerist heart of Taipei.
-It is young and trendy, and if it can be inked or pieced it can be done in Ximending.
+I moved to Ximending, another part of the city, which was the ultra-consumerist heart of Taipei.
+It was young and trendy, and if any part of the body could be inked or pierced, it could be done in Ximending.

-After finding a hostel I set off to the night market and, as usual, it was rather interesting.
-I tried a few things and whatever it was, it was very tasty!!
-I visited a few temples and finished off my spiritual tour with a visit to the remarkable Longshan Temple.
+After finding a hostel, it was straight to the night market and, as usual, it was fascinating and the food tasty and plentiful.
+In the morning, a long walk made for visiting all the well-known city temples and I finished off my spiritual tour with a visit to the remarkable Longshan Temple.

 28 December - Taipei – Shimen - 50km